netxms/netxms-doc/admin/event-processing.rst

    * - Section
      - Description
-   * - Comments
-     - There can be added comment about this policy that will be displayed like EPP name.
-   * - Condition
+   * - **Condition**
-     - This part determines if the rule is appropriate for the current event.
+     - Sub-sections of **Condition** section determine, if the rule is applicable to a particular event.
-       There can be disabled check of this EPP.
+       If checkbox :guilabel:`Rule is disabled` is set, this rule is ignored.
    * - Condition --> Source Objects
      - One or more event's source objects.
 This list can be left empty, which matches any node, or contain nodes, subnets, or containers.
 If you